Charles Fieschi Heneage1

 Lady Emily Caroline Paget was born circa 1810.1 She was the daughter of Field Marshal Henry William Paget, 1st Marquess of Anglesey and Lady Charlotte Cadogan.1 She married John Robert Townshend, 1st and last Earl Sydney, son of John Thomas Townshend, 2nd Viscount Sydney of St. Leonards and Lady Caroline Elizabeth Letitia Clements, on 4 August 1832.1 She died on 6 March 1893.1

-As a result of her marriage, Lady Emily Caroline Paget was styled as Viscountess Sydney of St. Leonards on 4 August 1832.
-From 4 August 1832, her married name became Townshend.1 As a result of her marriage, Lady Emily Caroline Paget was styled as Countess Sydney on 27 February 1874.
+After her marriage, Lady Emily Caroline Paget was styled as Viscountess Sydney of St. Leonards on 4 August 1832.
+From 4 August 1832, her married name became Townshend.1 After her marriage, Lady Emily Caroline Paget was styled as Countess Sydney on 27 February 1874.

 Citations